joliegrace/CS2-Java-External-ESP/README.md

 Just a pet project, poor feature no GUI.
 This using java awt to drawing buffer image frame by frame so it very weird FPS, anyway I just make it for fun.

-*You will get VAC Ban immediately without -insecure flag at steam launch property because it still using Windows API to read another process memory(via JNA),*
+*You will get VAC Ban immediately without -insecure flag at steam launch property because it still using Windows API to read another process memory(via JNA).*

 > ->**never cheating in any multiplayer game :)**